-In France the freak European heatwave has been keeping fire-fighters busy and has spelt virtual disaster for farmers.
+Background: In France the freak European heatwave has been keeping fire-fighters busy and has spelt virtual disaster for farmers.
 The French government has said it will compensate farmers for loss of revenue caused by the current drought which has hit the country.

 SYNOPSIS: Thousands of acres of grazing land have been parched dry, leaving animals, especially cattle, in a pitiful state.
 The production of hay has been curtailed and supplies are expected to run out within two months.

 Vast expanses of grain fields have also been hit by the heatwave and although winter wheat is more than likely to survive, more than half of the spring crops will be destroyed.

 Bush the forest fires are also causing untold damage and firemen are having a trying time attempting to put out blazes in almost every region of the country.
 The head of administration of one area of Brittany has deemed it illegal to burn straw left over from the harvests for fear of fires becoming uncontrollable.